collapsed-stacks/atheism/questions/2061/if-atheism-should-not-be-defined-in-relation-to-religion-how-to-make-an-allowan.md

 - posted by: [DampeS8N](https://stackexchange.com/users/-1/587-dampes8n) on 2011-01-10
 - score: 1

-<p>For me the issue isn't so much that one must prove discrimination of Atheism is religious persecution.
-It is better to define what religious persecution is.</p>
+For me the issue isn't so much that one must prove discrimination of Atheism is religious persecution.
+It is better to define what religious persecution is.

-<p>Religious Persecution is discrimination against a person or group for the religious beliefs they hold or do not hold.</p>
+Religious Persecution is discrimination against a person or group for the religious beliefs they hold or do not hold.

-<p>That is to say, if the cause of the discrimination is a bias for, or against, a particular religious belief, the discrimination is religious in nature.
-This covers all cases: A Jew judging a Christian; A Christian judging an Atheist; An Atheist judging a Muslim; A Buddhist judging another Buddhist; A Jew judging an Atheist for not being a Christian.</p>
+That is to say, if the cause of the discrimination is a bias for, or against, a particular religious belief, the discrimination is religious in nature.
+This covers all cases: A Jew judging a Christian; A Christian judging an Atheist; An Atheist judging a Muslim; A Buddhist judging another Buddhist; A Jew judging an Atheist for not being a Christian.

-<p>Even an Atheist that persecutes other Atheists is performing a religious persecution; because they need not hold a belief them self to judge others for not holding that belief.</p>
+Even an Atheist that persecutes other Atheists is performing a religious persecution; because they need not hold a belief them self to judge others for not holding that belief.

 ## Answer 2193